typegoose/typegoose/docs/guides/advanced/changeIDType.md

 }
 ```

+<div id="with-the-base-class"></div>

-## With the Base Class
+## With the Base Interface

 :::caution
-It is recommended to use the manual approach over using `Base`, because default classes may be removed in the future and dont greatly support extending from each other.
+It is recommended to use the manual approach over using `Base`, because default classes & interfaces may be removed in the future and dont greatly support extending from each other.
 :::

 There is also a `Base` interface typegoose provides, which includes `_id` and `id`, which can be used as follows: